 A dehumidifier is used to lower the relative humidity (RH) in a property.
-This article will tell you how long to run your dehumidifier for to reach proper RH levels.
+This article will tell you how long you should run a dehumidifier for to reach proper RH levels.

 The ideal RH for a domestic house is around 40%-55% however the low annual average humidity levels for cities like Birmingham and London runs at 70% so it could be quite a battle to get healthy RH levels in your property.

 Given that mould starts to grow at around 65% RH it is a must that your properties RH levels stay well below mould producing levels!

 To get an accurate picture of RH levels in your property you should ideally buy a damp meter (also known as a hygrometer).
 A hygrometer will show you RH levels for each room in your house.
 Each room will, of course, show a different reading.

 The kitchen, for example, could be a very wet place due to containing the stove, kettle, sink and dishwasher etc. Even your living room could be relatively wet due to water in flower vases, cups of tea and even breathing!

 As you use your dehumidifier you can then monitor the RH levels with your hygrometer.

 Note that only several of the more expensive dehumidifier brands feature a LED monitor on their control panel to show both the current temperature and relative humidity.

 A control panel based LED monitor is something that we at ByeMould would love to see more of.

 How Long Should I Run a Dehumidifier For?